- What we collect

 The Northern Territory was formally established as a separate territory from South Australia in 1911.
 Burials in the region prior to separation would have been recorded under the earlier jurisdictions.

 Details of current cemeteries, crematoria and memorial gardens in the Northern Territory can be located in several ways.
 These include:

 - Search of municipality, shire or town council websites eg: A search for 'council' and 'darwin' in Google reveals the entry for the City of Darwin.
-A browse of their website reveals a webpage for Cemeteries under their 'Live' menu.
+A browse of their website reveals a webpage for Cemeteries under their 'Explore' menu.
 The 'Cemeteries' page includes side links to five current and historic cemeteries